hiraddlz/hiraddlz.github.io/_pages/about.md

   - /about.html
 ---

 Experienced Machine Learning Engineer with specialization in AI-driven solution development, specializing in end-to-end model design, data analysis, and deployment.
-Skilled in **Python**, **SQL**, **R** and deep learning frameworks including **PyTorch** and **ensorFlow**. **MBA** from Sharif University of Technology with a proven ability to translate complex data into actionable strategies.
+Skilled in **Python**, **SQL**, **R** and deep learning frameworks including **PyTorch** and **TensorFlow**. **MBA** from Sharif University of Technology with a proven ability to translate complex data into actionable strategies.
 Recognized for strong problem-solving abilities and effective teamwork.

 SKILLS
 ======